AANO-MET-CS-673-All-Vibes/BackEnd/docs/Backend API Design Draft.md

 Responses from the server to the client are always in JSON format, with the `Content-Type` being set to `application/json`.
 There are no exceptions to this.

-The full behavior of each function is outlined in this document.
+The full behavior of each endpoint is outlined in this document.

-# 1. List of API functions
+# 1. List of API endpoints

 ## 1.1.
 Log in
 We depend on Spotify authentication to log in.

-To cope with CORS restrictions, there are two login functions: `/login` and `/weblogin`.
+To cope with CORS restrictions, there are two login endpoints: `/login` and `/weblogin`.
 The difference is that `/login` is REST-compliant while `/weblogin` performs redirects and does not directly return JSON.
 Both these functions are called via HTTP GET and take no parameters.

 In the case of `/login`, the returned JSON object is: